 The E.O.
-Wilson Biodiversity Foundation was launched at a meeting organized in 2005 by Dr. Jay M. Short, who invited Edward O. Wilson, Neil Patterson, Charles J. Smith, and other colleagues and friends to assist in forming a nonprofit organization that would use education, technology, and business strategies to further the preservation of biodiversity.
+Wilson Biodiversity Foundation was conceived in 2005 by Dr. Jay M. Short, Neil Patterson, and Charles J. Smith who invited colleagues and friends to help form a nonprofit organization around the ideas of Edward O. Wilson that would use education, technology, and business strategies to further the preservation of biodiversity.
 The emerging mission of the Foundation had been so eloquently described and pioneered by Edward O. Wilson through his years of research, speaking, and writing that the group asked Ed Wilson to permit the new Foundation to be named after him.
 With Wilson’s consent, the organization has anchored its planning and efforts on the guiding vision of decades of his work.

 The inauguration of the foundation was celebrated with a two-day BioBlitz in New York City’s Central Park on June 22–23, 2006, in collaboration with the Explorer’s Club, the American Museum of Natural History, and the Boston Museum of Natural Science.
 In a BioBlitz, volunteers race to collect and identify as many species as possible, bringing their finds to experts to be identified and counted.
 The foundation has since supported numerous BioBlitzes, including Microbial BioBlitzes, invented by founder Jay Short, and during which several hundred novel species have been identified using genomic technologies.